 - References: Contact information.

-- Scalability and Adaptability: How solutions can scale and adapt to different DFSP locations.
+- Scalability and Adaptability: How solutions can scale and adapt.

 - Cybersecurity Posture: Policies and how the solution addresses vulnerabilities.

-- Benefits to the Navy Installation: Cost savings, improved services, job creation.
+- Benefits to Navy Installation: Cost savings, improved services, economic development.

-- Experience with Government Partnerships: Understanding of regulations and contracting.
+- Experience with Government Partnerships: Understanding of regulations.

 - Proposed Structure: Type of agreement (e.g., long-term lease).

-- Regulatory Assessment: Identification of gaps and recommendations for new/revised regulations.
+- Regulatory Assessment: Identification of gaps and recommendations.

 - Facility Assessments: Benchmarks for infrastructure assessment.

-- Legal Authorities: Assessment of current legal authorities for revenue sharing and enhanced use leasing.
+- Legal Authorities: Assessment of current authorities for revenue sharing/enhanced use leasing.